stepancheg/rust-tls-api/impl-stub/README.md

 fn connect<C : tls_api::TlsConnector>(host: &str, use_tls: bool) { ... }
 ```

-So if you want to use this function without TLS, you can call it with stub connector:
+So if the function is to be used without TLS, it can be called with stub implementation:

 ```
 connect::<tls_api_stub::TlsConnector>("database", false);